-The financial statements are prepared using the current financial resources measurement focus and the modified accrual basis of accounting.
-Revenue is recognized when it is both measurableand available.
+The financial statements are prepared using the economic resources measurement focus and the modified basis of accounting.
+Revenue is recognized when it is both measurable and available.
 "Measurable" means the amount of the transaction can be determined and "available" means collectible within the current period or soon thereafter, to be used to pay liabilities of the current period.
 For this purpose, any revenues collected within 60 days after year-end are considered available to pay liabilities of the Fund.
-Expenditures are typically recorded when the liability is incurred, regardless of the timing related to cash flow.
+Expenditures are recorded when the liability is incurred, regardless of the timing related to cash flow.

-Fund balance
+Fund Balance

-The Fund's financial statements present fund balance based on classifications that comprise a hierarchy that is based primarily on the extent to which the Fund is bound to honor constraints on the amounts for which funds can be spent.
-The classifications used in Fund's financial statements are as follows:
+The Fund's financial statements present fund balances based on classifications that comprise a hierarchy that is based primarily on the extent to which the Fund is bound to honor constraints on the specific purposes for which amounts in the respective governmental funds can be spent.
+The classifications used in the Fund's financial statements are as follows: